m-reza-rahman/azure-cafe/README.md

 Once you are done exploring the demo, you should delete the azure-cafe-group-`<your suffix>` resource group.
 You can do this by going to the portal, going to resource groups, finding and clicking on azure-cafe-group-`<your suffix>` and hitting delete.
 This is especially important if you are not using a free subscription!
 If you do keep these resources around (for example to begin your own prototype), you should in the least use your own passwords and make the corresponding changes in the demo code.

 ## Setup the Kubernetes Cluster
 * You will first need to create the Kubernetes cluster.
 Go to the [Azure portal](http://portal.azure.com).
 Hit Create a resource -> Containers -> Kubernetes Service.
-Select the resource group to be azure-cafe-group.
-Specify the cluster name as azure-cafe-cluster.
+Select the resource group to be azure-cafe-group-`<your suffix>`.
+Specify the cluster name as azure-cafe-cluster-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit Review + create.
 Hit Create.

 ## Setup Kubernetes Tooling
 * You will now need to setup kubectl.
 [Here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) are instructions on how to do that.